 1998 – Wide Open Spaces by The Dixie Chicks (Remember them?)

 My second year hunting at Rocky Ridge included a deer tracking excursion I will never forget.

 In Buffalo County there are bluffs and valleys.
 My Uncle’s farm consisted of three or four huge valleys.
 The farm house sat on top of the bluff and the farmland was on top as well.
 The valleys consisted of the woods where whitetail ran around like mice in a corn crib.

 Anyway, in 1998 The Dixie Chicks were the biggest thing to hit country music since Garth Brooks and Alabama.
 They were selling more records than anybody except maybe Shania Twain and Garth himself.
 Their song Wide Open Spaces was striking a cord with Americans – and I was one of them.

-The story begins during the second week of deer camp
+The story begins during the second week of deer camp at Rocky Ridge Ranch.

 We had hunting shacks (3 man ice shack-type structures on the top of ridges) overlooking a valley with my cousin.
 We heard a few shots ring out from across the valley where two other guys from our party were.